Table of Contents

 Congenital lumbar hernias are more common than the acquired hernias.
 Acquired hernias may be either primary or secondary.

 Primary lumbar hernias occur spontaneously while secondary hernias can follow infection, trauma, or a surgical procedure.
 Severe blunt trauma can lead to “diffuse” hernias by devascularization or scarring of the muscles.
 These hernias are not through the two lumbar triangles and are difficult to repair.
-They are diagnosed clinically as they present with flank hematomas or ecchymoses, bulges, or localized or referred pain.
+They are diagnosed clinically as they present with flank hematomas or ecchymoses, bulges, localized pain, or referred pain.

 The diagnosis can be confirmed with a CT scan, and treatment consists of emergency celiotomy if there is an intra-abdominal injury to organs associated with trauma.